Playing Rules

 2. Six (6) players constitutes a team.
 All players must present their valid FSUCard at the game site to sign-in to participate.
 A team must have 4 players to start a game.
 Players who arrive late may be added to the roster and may enter the game at a dead-ball situation.

 3. Team rosters will be formed based on the players who compete in the team’s first regular season game (sign-in at the courts on the night of the game).
 Additions may be made to the roster at any time throughout the season and during the playoffs.
 New players will become part of a team’s roster when they sign-in at a subsequent game.
-No player may participate on more than one team, unless his/her second team is a co-rec team.
+No player may participate on more than one team, unless their second team is a co-ed team.

 4. Substitutions may only take place during a dead ball.
 A substitute must be from the serving team and shall enter into the rotation in the serving position only (exception: injury).
 A substitute must enter the game before the serve.
 Once a substitute has entered the game, they must play through the entire rotation and back to the service position before being removed from the game.
 There is no limit to the number of individual entries or team substitutions in any one game.
 Substitution is not “person for person”.